 Zen Buddhism has garnered a great deal of attention from around the world.
 One of the most representative sutras (Buddhist scripture) of Zen Buddhism is the Heart Sutra.
-Toda Seizan, the head priest of Daiji-in Daitokuji temple, will give a lecture about the close relationship between Zen Buddhism and the Japanese tea ceremony.
+Toda Seizan, the head priest of Daiji-in Daitokuji temple, gave a lecture about the close relationship between Zen Buddhism and the Japanese tea ceremony.

 About the contributors